thelunchbox/canvas-flex/README.md

 * strokeAndFillCircle(x, y, radius) - creates an outlined circle.
 * strokeAndFillRect(x, y, width, height) - creates an outlined rectangle.
 * drawParagraph(text, x, y, width, stroke = false) - auto-wraps the text at `width`, and optionally applies a stroke to the text if `stroke` is `true`.
+* mask(drawMask) - accepts a function `drawMask`, and everything isolated to the current scope will only be drawn to the canvas if it overlaps with the shapes drawn in the `drawMask` function.

 ##### Path Drawing
 The following functions take in an array of points in the format `{x, y}` and an optional `options` object.